 The Environment Agency monitor groundwater levels at several observation boreholes across our region.
 We use the data to understand the risk to our system.
 This enables us to target operations quickly to reduce the impact.

-Groundwater levels were above average across the Thames region at the end of February 2025.
+Groundwater levels were below normal in Swindon and Oxfordshire at the end of July 2025.
+They were normal across the rest of the region.
 The graph shows the long-term averages.

-In March, we experienced below average rainfall in the Thames Catchment.
-At 7mm, it was 13% of the long-term average.
+In July, we experienced below average rainfall in the Thames Catchment.
+At 50mm, it was 85% of the long-term average.

 The graph shows how rainfall differs from the long-term average for the Thames catchment.